Biomutant: Plot

-Development
+Development and release

 Biomutant is the first game by the Swedish development studio Experiment 101, which was established in 2015 by former Avalanche Studios employees.
 After working on the Just Cause series for many years, the founders of the studio wanted to go back to the basics of video game development and create a game that is "fun in a good way".
 Experiment 101 has a flat organization and had 18 employees in August 2018.
 Development on Biomutant started after the foundation of the studio.

 On 19 August 2017, an advertisement in the German gaming magazine GamesMarkt revealed the existence of the game, dubbing it as a "post-apocalyptic kung-fu fable", before being fully announced on 21 August.
 The game was playable later that week at the German trade show Gamescom.
 In an interview which was published the day after the announcement of the game, Experiment 101's head of studio Stefan Ljungqvist said that the game already was content complete.
 He mentioned that one of the most difficult things for the development team was to balance the combat system in order to "combine shooting, melee [attacks], and abilities in a quite intuitive way".
 Unreal Engine 4 is used for the game.

-On 26 January 2021, Biomutants Twitter account announced that the game would be released on 25 May 2021.
+On 26 January 2021, it was announced that the game would be released for Windows, PlayStation 4, and Xbox One on May 25, 2021.
+Versions for PlayStation 5 and Xbox Series X/S followed on September 6, 2022.
+A port for Nintendo Switch was initially scheduled to release on November 30, 2023, but was delayed.
+In late February 2024, the companies announced that the Switch port would be released on May 14, 2024.

 Reception

 Biomutant received "mixed or average reviews" according to Metacritic.

-Luke Reilly of IGN awarded the game a 6/10 writing: "Biomutant has a lot of the building blocks of a top-drawer action RPG but its cookie-cutter approach to objectives and puzzles starts feeling very repetitive very early on."
+Luke Reilly of IGN awarded the game a 6/10, writing, "Biomutant has a lot of the building blocks of a top-drawer action RPG but its cookie-cutter approach to objectives and puzzles starts feeling very repetitive very early on."

 In Japan, the PlayStation 4 version of Biomutant was the second bestselling retail game during its first week of release, with 24,596 physical units being sold.
 As of August 18, 2021, the game sold more than 1 million units.